Nyholm/workshop-symfony-internals/Readme.md

 If you do not got a favorite, [php-cache](http://www.php-cache.com/en/latest/) is a good one. (`composer require cache/filesystem-adapter`).

 Create a middleware that cache the requests.
-So the controller is not hit twice.
+So the controller is not hit twice with the same URL.

 ### Exercise 5: Container